You may know intrinsically that the right mobile app will make your workers more productive, your customers happier, and cut out a lot of paperwork.

-Hand-sketched prototype: The most basic prototype is a simple series of hand sketches on paper.
+Hand-sketched prototype: The most basic app design prototype is a simple series of hand sketches on paper.
 Each sketch represents a different screen and you can cycle through the sketches to show the app’s flow.
 These prototypes allow designers to iterate ideas very quickly, which makes them ideal during brainstorming or strategic planning.

 At this stage, the design is kept black and white so users focus on functionality in their feedback, rather than the colors and images.
 These low-fidelity prototypes take less time and investment than a high-fidelity digital version, and they are ideal for confirming the app’s big picture concept and basic structure.

 High-fidelity digital prototype: Your high-fidelity digital prototype looks like a real mobile app.
 Even though the screens are just images—so you can’t type in fields, use the GPS or camera, etc.—the images reflect the intended design, are clickable, and are viewable on your mobile device just like a real app.

 Stakeholders will get the truest sense of the user experience before software development begins.
 This prototype is ideal for businesses that need buy-in from boards, executives, or end-users.

 Fail Early: A business might prototype their mobile app and discover that what they envisioned is not practical or what their users or stakeholders want.
 Far from being a waste of time and money, beginning with a prototype saves a great deal in development costs and provides peace of mind and proof to executive teams that a digital solution won’t work.

 Get Clarity: More often, prototypes give clarity regarding precisely what you need, and how a mobile app can fulfill it.
 They allow you to play with ideas and solicit feedback before investing in developing the software.